Knight Rider: The Ballad of Stevie and Michael, Part 3

 If I remember correctly, I came into the episode when it first broadcast past this point.
 I certainly don’t remember any of the stuff with Durant.
 And I know I didn’t know about Stevie’s previous relationship with Michael, so it must have been past her introduction here.
 In any case, seeing this scene for the first time, several things hit me.

-[*Actually, as it turns out, Hickland did appear on Broadway occasionally, including a 1995 stint as Fantine in Les Misérables.
-Her future ex-husband David Hasselhoff, as we know, had a middling successful pop career in
+[*Actually, as it turns out, Hickland did appear on Broadway occasionally, including a 1995 stint as Fantine in Les Miserables.
+Her future ex-husband David Hasselhoff, as we know, had a middling successful pop career in Europe.
+He himself went on to star in the occasional off-Broadway show, such as a musical version of Dr. Jekyll and Mr. Hyde that’s available on DVD.]

 The other thing you notice is part of what makes this exact episode so hilarious: its pace.
 I’m not sure why they crammed all this story into one episode, since Knight Rider had often done two-parters in the past.
 However, Stevie is brought into things at about the thirteen minute mark, with about 38 minutes left to go.

 That’s not much time for everything else they need to accomplish here, and the narrative foreshortening this required is part of what makes this episode so fascinating.
-Anyone aware of TV tropes from the ’60s on pretty much knew exactly what was going to happen here, but they spend so much time before they get to Stevie that you knew the rest of the was going to have to move at an absolutely manic clip.
+Anyone aware of TV tropes from the ’60s on pretty much knew exactly what was going to happen here.
+Despite this, they spend so much time before they get to Stevie that you knew the rest of the episode was going to have to move at an absolutely manic clip.

 Cut to Michael leaving the hospital.
 KITT drives up, and again, apparently nobody noticed the car driving itself through the streets of whatever town this is.
 Hilariously (although fittingly), Michael puts on an “I guess I’ve got to do this sooner or later” expression and puts down his bag.
 He sits in KITT and gets ready to deliver the break-up.
 “There’s something I’ve got to tell you,” Michael begins. (!!!)

 Actually, it might be more appropriate to compare this to a man saying goodbye to the kid of a long-time girlfriend he just broke up with, and had grown very close to.
-After all, Michael isn’t ‘leaving’ KITT, he’s leaving FLAG.
-KITT is kind of aware what’s going on, but doesn’t really get it, not having a complete picture of human interactions.
+After all, Michael isn’t ‘leaving’ KITT per se, he’s leaving FLAG.
+KITT is kind of aware what’s going on, but doesn’t really get it, not having a complete understanding of human interactions.

 KITT again responds like a kid.
 “Michael,” he asks, “will that happen to me?”
-Michael reassures him that this is not the case.
+Michael reassures him that he’ll be fine.
 Then, in what is meant to be a big, tear-jerking moment, Michael removes his communicator wristwatch and places it on KITT’s dashboard, like he’s given back a class ring or something.
 “Goodbye, pal,” he rasps.
 I am being completely honest when I say that the actual pathos generated by this scene comes completely from the car (kudos to voice actor William Daniels, who manages to convey KITT’s confusion while staying in KITT’s normal near monotone), and not from Hasselhoff.

 Waiting in a car a bit further down the sidewalk is RC3.
 RC is one of those characters imposed on a show late in its run in a flop-sweaty attempt to shore up ratings.
 And, as usually happened, RC’s sudden and wholly non-organic insertion as ‘one of the gang’ drew more audience resentment than anything else.
 The A-Team tried the same thing with another ethnic hunk, Frankie Santana, who was foisted on the regulars for the 13 dreadful episodes of the show’s truncated final season.
 This sort of thing was ably mocked by the Poochie episode of The Simpsons.